Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/app/app-backend/process/_index.md

 This is a task in a process where user/system can lookup external data with help of inputs from UI or API.

 ## Example process
+There is some freedom of the order of task in the process, but not all combinations is functional valid.

+Each type of task will have som requirement to be fullfilled to be allowed to be completed.

 The below diagram show some example processes that a App possible will support in the future.
 Even it is possible to technical order the different types of task